-Our aim is to have a respectful and supportive environment that enables us to attract, develop and retain the best talent from a diverse range of backgrounds, representative of our clients,
+Our aim is to have a respectful and supportive environment that enables us to attract, develop and retain the best talent from a diverse range of backgrounds, representative of our clients, their clients and wider societu.

-This aim is reflected in our Diversity & Inclusion Manifesto which is demonstrated at Board level with the appointment of a diversity champion leadership training and Group wide MISSION D&I training we provide.
+This aim is reflected in our Diversity & Inclusion Manifesto which is demonstrated at Board level with the appointment of a diversity champion and brought to life through the inclusive leadership training and Group wide MISSION D&I training we provide.

 A key part of this is our growing Community groups.
-The groups are helping create safe spaces for people to talk, providing advice to key areas such as ethnicity, neurodiversity, faith and sexuality.
+The groups are helping create safe spaces for people to talk, providing advice to leaders on D&I policies, and insight into different key areas such as ethnicity, neurodiversity, faith and sexuality.